MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Method

 The network takes a 6-channel input formed by concatenating the current fused image and a non-contact reference image.
 A ResNet-34 backbone pre-trained on ImageNet is used as the shared encoder.
 The first convolution is adapted to accept 6 channels while preserving the pre-trained weights.
 During real-data fine-tuning, the encoder stem (initial convolution, normalization, and pooling) is frozen to stabilize low-level feature extraction and reduce catastrophic forgetting.

 The model branches into two symmetric decoder streams with UNet-style upsampling and skip connections.
-The vision decoder reconstructs the visual RGB image.
+The vision decoder reconstructs the visual image.
 The tactile decoder is formulated as residual reconstruction.
-It predicts a tactile difference map that captures contact-induced deformations, and the final tactile image is obtained by adding the predicted residual to the non-contact tactile background.
-The final activation functions are applied only during real-data fine-tuning to bound the output ranges: Tanh is used for tactile residuals (mapping to $[-1,1]$), and Sigmoid is used for vision outputs and absolute tactile predictions.
+It predicts a contact-induced residual that is added to the non-contact tactile background.
+Output activations are applied only during real-data fine-tuning: Tanh for tactile residuals, and Sigmoid for vision outputs and absolute tactile predictions.
 During simulation pre-training, the network optimizes raw logits to avoid early saturation and maintain gradient flow.

 Training is governed by a weighted multi-task objective:

 where $\lambda_\text{t}$ is the weight for the tactile loss $\mathcal{L}_\text{t}$, and $\lambda_\text{v}$ is the weight for the vision loss $\mathcal{L}_\text{v}$.